Hayleymol/hayleymol.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoc affiliated with the InnoCORE AI-meta scinetist program in KAIST, co-advised by Professor Sung-Hee Lee and Tae Kyun Kim.
+I am a postdoc affiliated with the InnoCORE AI-meta scientist program in KAIST, co-advised by Professor Sung-Hee Lee and Tae Kyun Kim.
 My research interest lies in making novel telepresence systems.
 I have been working on scene synthesis and generation within telepresence environment.
 My current focus is to extend my research beyond telepresence systems with real physical users to AI-mediated, spatially grounded environments.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.